Q: How do I know if injection molding is the right process for my product?

 Q: How can you beat China pricing?

 - While we have been told our quotes were comparable quote vs quote, we feel that when you take total landed cost into consideration we are quite competitive.
-Total landed cost would include those indirect costs of supporting an offshore mold build including project management, mold validation and shipping.
+Total landed cost would include those indirect costs of supporting an offshore mold build including project management, mold validation, shipping, in-transit inventory.

 Q: What kind of resins do you mold?

-- Virtually all thermoplastics available on the market
+- Virtually all thermoplastics available on the market.
+We excel at complex composites like Ultem and Ryton for example.

 Q: How do you insure quality?